Into the Orange

 What health communication teaches us about making the implicit explicit.

-Years ago, during grad school, I heard a story often shared in clinical training circles.
-A physician was teaching a newly diagnosed diabetic patient how to inject insulin.
-To make the process less intimidating, the doctor demonstrated the technique using an orange.
+There’s an urban legend of sorts floating around the health communications world: the patient and the orange.
+As the legend goes, a provider was teaching a newly diagnosed diabetic patient how to inject insulin.
+To make the process less intimidating, the nurse demonstrated the technique using an orange.
 The orange stood in for human skin.
 It allowed the patient to see how the needle worked, how deep to insert it, at what angle, and how to administer the medication safely.
 It was a thoughtful teaching method.
 The patient watched carefully, nodded along, and went home.

-Later, she returned to the hospital.
+Later, the patient returned to the hospital.
 She had been injecting insulin into an orange instead of herself.
 Some versions of the story say she ate the orange afterward.
 Others leave that detail out.
 The specifics matter less than the outcome: the patient genuinely believed she was following instructions correctly.

-Nothing malicious happened.
-No one ignored directions.
-No one failed to care.
-Communication simply broke down.
-And that breakdown reveals something important about how people understand information, especially in moments of stress, illness, or uncertainty: expertise creates invisible assumptions.
+Communication simply broke down here, as it so often can in patient-provider dynamics.
+But that breakdown reveals something important about how people understand information, especially in moments of stress, illness, or uncertainty: expertise creates invisible assumptions.

 In healthcare, providers operate inside deep expertise.
-Decades of education and training make certain concepts feel obvious.
+Years of education and training make certain concepts feel obvious or unremarkable.
 Demonstrations are meant to simplify.
 Analogies are meant to reduce fear.
 But expertise often carries hidden assumptions about what others already understand.
 To the physician, the orange was clearly a practice tool.
 To the patient, it may have looked like the procedure itself.

 When people receive complex or life-changing medical information, they are often overwhelmed.
 Cognitive load increases.
 Anxiety rises.
 Memory narrows.
 Patients are trying to absorb foreign concepts while processing the emotional reality of a life-altering diagnosis.
 In those moments, people tend to follow instructions literally.
 Not because they lack intelligence.
 Because they are trying very hard to get it right.
 The gap between explanation and understanding frequently fails not because information is missing, but because meaning is implied rather than stated.